 Bogota's waste pickers achieved a landmark win that helped secure their livelihoods.
 In December 2011, the Constitutional Court of Colombia ruled that waste pickers should be recognized and remunerated for the service they provide to the municipality.
-The result of a decades-long fight by the Asociación de Recicladores de Bogotá (ARB) aided by WIEGO-the court's decision mandated that associations of waste pickers should be allowed to bid, alongside private corporations, for municipal solid waste management contracts.
-Waste pickers were made part the city's waste management Maryury Ruiz, a recycler and waste picker in Bogota, works at the warehouse operated by ARB in Bogota.
-Photo: Juan Arredondo/Getty Images Reportage programme.
+The result of a decades-long fight by the Asociación de Recicladores de Bogotá (ARB)aided by WIEGO-the court's decision mandated that associations of waste pickers should be allowed to bid, alongside private corporations, for municipal solid waste management contracts.
+Waste pickers were made part the city's waste management programme.
 National regulatory frameworks now recognize waste pickers as recyclers and public service providers.
 More than 12,000 waste pickers have received a bi-monthly payment for their service through a basic payment system.
 This significantly increases their earnings.